the-avc/Blogspace-mern-website-avc/Readme.md

 3. Dynamic Blog Pages on dynamic urls.
 4. Search Page for Searching Blogs & users.
 5. Dedicated Users Profile with thier social links and written blogs.
-6. Dedicated dashboard to manage blogs either published or draft.
+6. Dedicated dashboard to manage blogs published.
-7. Blog Post Analytics, editable and deletable.
+7. Blog Post editable and deletable.
 8. Like interaction on Blogs with feature to comment on the blog.
-9. Reply to comments. ( A nested Comment System )
+9. Reply to comments.
 10. Every interaction on site stores as a notification for their respective users.
-11. Recent notification highlight separating them from old notifications.
-12. Edit profile option to update social links, bio and username
-13. Also user can change login password from settings.
-14. Its mobile responsive with modern design + fade in animation on pages.
+11. Its mobile responsive with modern design + fade in animation on pages.
 And much more.